Sprout-AutoREST/Sprout/README.md

 To get started with Sprout, just follow these simple steps:

 ### Prerequisites
-- Java 21 or higher
+- Java 17 or higher is recommended (older versions might work, but are not tested)
 - SpringBoot 3.5.x or higher

 1. Add the Sprout-annotation dependency to your Maven project and the sprout-processor to the maven-compiler-plugin.